jdrury/newsflash/README.md

 #####v0.6.0 Visualization with D3
 + Squares and color scheme have been removed.
-+ Keywords are visually represented by a treemap which grows and shrinks.
++ entities are visually represented by a treemap which grows and shrinks.
-+ Alchemy API is now searching for entities, changed from keywords.
++ Alchemy API is now searching for entities, changed from entities.

-#####v0.5.0 Refined Keywords, Better Results
+#####v0.5.0 Refined entities, Better Results
 + Switched to EJS views for easier debugging.
-+ Wire up alchemy API to produce meaningful keywords out of the NYTimes abstracts.
++ Wire up alchemy API to produce meaningful entities out of the NYTimes abstracts.
 + Add logic to view to hide words that occur less than 10 times.
 + Total news items shown is capped at 75.